jroettenbacher/phd_base/docs/processing.rst

 The output file names of the simulations only differ in the version string (e.g. *..._v16.nc*) reflecting the namelist version.
 Thus, many namelists have the same settings but only have different experiment names and the difference comes due to the input.
 This repetition was chosen to have a better overview of the different combinations of input version and namelist version.
-An overview is given in the following table.

 =============   ==============================  =================
 Input version   Namelist version                Short description